-A lot of times we do things in life that actually fuel our own anxiety.
-It is obviously something that’s easily missed otherwise it wouldn’t happen.
+A lot of times we do things in life that fuel our anxiety.
+It is something that’s easily missed otherwise it wouldn’t happen.
 Did you know that toxic behaviors can not only fuel your anxiety but make it 10 times worse than what it already is?
 It’s crazy.
 It’s something you’re probably experiencing right now but don’t even know it.

 Here are five toxic habits that are fueling your anxiety: